Imperial-lord/youtube/qna/README.md

 # Deploy a ML Model with Fast API and AWS EC2

-In this video, let's have a look at how you can deploy your ML models using Fast API on AWS EC2 instance.
+In this video, let's have a look at how you can deploy your ML models using Fast API on an AWS EC2 instance.
 Deploying your ML models or integrating them with your web application, is a quite important task.
 FastAPI with it's speed, ease of use, built-in support and documentation is an ideal candiadate for this task.